lm3nitro/Projects/Honeypot/T-pot.md

 ![Pasted image 20240512151418](https://github.com/lm3nitro/Projects/assets/55665256/93804c50-4f0c-4efe-9690-3e1ab86cf61d)

 T-Pot also allows us to take a closer look.
-Here I was able to see the IP address of the attacks, CVE informtion, and the Suricata lert signatures that were matched by the attack:
+Here I was able to see the IP address of the attacks, CVE information, and the Suricata alert signatures that were matched by the attack:

 ![Pasted image 20240512151626](https://github.com/lm3nitro/Projects/assets/55665256/fddf9833-6433-49ca-9dd5-014df59b187c)